Basic Usage

 A note on gravity

-shapeViewer provides a model of effective gravitational acceleration (gravity corrected with centrifugal force) and gravitational force.
-The acceleration is calculated for each facet using the model by Cheng+2012, equivalent to the Werner&Scheeres+1997 but faster to calculate. shapeViewer assumes a constant density throughout the object.
+shapeViewer provides a model of effective gravitational acceleration (gravity corrected with centrifugal force).
+The acceleration is calculated for each facet using the model by Cheng+2012, equivalent to the classical Werner&Scheeres+1997 but faster to calculate. shapeViewer assumes a constant density throughout the object.

-The items under this submenu will reset the view to some standard configuration, by forcing the Sun and Observer position along one of the shape axes (X,Y,Z, -X,-Y,-Z).
+The items under this submenu will reset the view to preset configurations, by forcing the Sun and Observer position along one of the shape axes (X,Y,Z, -X,-Y,-Z).

 This menu gives you access to several map projections of the active shape.